Northern Landscapes Festival

 Spring is an explosion of life in the North!
 Discovering the birds, wildflowers, insects and more of this dynamic and rich northern landscape is the focus of this festival.
 Participation in the festival is open to anyone interested in hands-on learning and curious about the dynamics of the northern landscape.
 More than a dozen field-focused courses form the backbone of the event, with evening presentations rounding out the full weekend schedule.

-Featured programs will be held outdoors to accommodate pandemic conditions.
+This program will be held outdoors to accommodate pandemic conditions.
+It is free and open to the public.
 Please dress accordingly.
-Additional programs coming in March.

 Saturday, June 4, 7:00pm